As Amsterdam’s national museum, the Rijksmuseum is loaded with famous paintings, including iconic Rembrandt paintings and Vermeer paintings.

 Investigate other Vermeer artwork like Girl with a Pearl Earring.

 2. Frans Hals: Wedding Portrait of Isaac Massa and Beatrix van der Laen

-Even for a painter as untraditional as Hals, this wedding portrait was unusual by 17th century standards for two reasons:
+Even for a painter as untraditional as Frans Hals, this wedding portrait was unusual by 17th century standards.
+There are two reasons:

 3. Rembrandt: Jeremia Lamenting the Destruction of Jerusalem

 Jeremia is based on the Biblical story in which Jeremia warned his king that Jerusalem would be leveled if the king didn’t acquiesce to his opponents’ demands.
 After this grim prophecy was ingored, the king was blinded and Jerusalem was set on fire.